 - Parboil rinsed rice in 10 cups of salted water, and cook uncovered, like pasta, until grains have opened up- are just tender, yet still al dente, about 7-8 minutes, or longer if using brown rice.
 Drain.

 - In a medium bowl, mix saffron threads with 3 Tablespoons boiling water ( just borrow from the boiling rice ).
 Set aside 5 minutes.
-Add the yogurt, a generous pinch salt and 1 egg (optional) and stir.
+Add the yogurt, generous pinch salt and 1 egg (optional) and stir.

-- At this point- you could also layer in fresh dill, mint,or parsley, slivered almonds, pine nuts or even golden raisins, or dried apricots, cumin seed or coriander seed.)
+- At this point- you could also layer in fresh dill, mint, or parsley, slivered almonds, pine nuts or even golden raisins, or dried apricots, cumin seed or coriander seed.)

 - With the end of a wooden spoon poke 5-6 steam holes down through the rice.

-- After 30 minutes, either fill sink or large bowl with cold water deep enough to submerge the pot 2-3 inches up the sides.
-Place the rice pot in the cold water, to shock it, to help it release form the sides… for a few minutes.
+- After 30 minutes, either fill the sink or large bowl with cold water deep enough to submerge the pot 2-3 inches up the sides.
+Place the rice pot in the cold water, to shock it, to help it release from the sides… for a few minutes.
 Remove lid and towel.
 You could also run a spatula around the edges.

 - Place a large platter or plate over the top of the pot, and invert the whole thing, shaking a little and knocking the bottom of the pot so it releases.
-Hopefully it comes out in one piece.
+Hopefully, it comes out in one piece.
 If it sticks, using a sharp metal spatula, scrape and coax it out, piecing it together over the rice.
 Sprinkle with fresh herbs, like parsley or mint, or dill.
 Serve immediately!